figure002/setlyze/src/setlyze/docs/html/_sources/user_manual.txt

   :ref:`locations selection dialog <dialog-loc-selection>` will be updated with the new data.

+* XLS files exported from Microsoft Excel.
+One file for each of the four tables: SETL_localities, SETL_plates, SETL_records, and SETL_species.
+These files should have the same format as the CSV files exported by Microsoft Access.

+  After selecting all four XLS files, press the OK button to load all SETL data from these files.
+A progress dialog is shown while the data is being loaded.
+Once the data has been loaded, the :ref:`locations selection dialog <dialog-loc-selection>` will be updated with the new data.

 * The remote SETL database.
 The remote SETL database has not been created yet, so this functionality is not implemented yet.
 The idea is to move the data from the Microsoft Access database to a PostgreSQL